Indo-Uralic hypothesis: Objections to this interpretation

 It has been countered that nothing prevents this common vocabulary from having been borrowed from Proto-Indo-European into Proto-Uralic.

-For the old loans, as well as uncontroversial ones from Proto-Baltic and Proto-Germanic, it is more the rule than the exception that only the stem is borrowed, without any case-endings.
-Proto-Uralic *nimi- has been explained according to sound laws governing substitutions in borrowings (Koivulehto 1999), on the assumption that the original was a zero-grade oblique stem PIE (H)nmen- as attested in later Balto-Slavic *inmen- and Proto-Celtic *anmen-.
+For the old loans, it is more the rule than the exception that only the stem is borrowed, without any case-endings.
+Proto-Uralic *nimi- has been explained according to sound laws governing substitutions in borrowings, on the assumption that the original was a zero-grade oblique stem PIE (H)nmen- as attested in later Balto-Slavic *inmen- and Proto-Celtic *anmen-.
 Proto-Uralic *weti- could be a loan from the PIE oblique e-grade form for 'water' or from an indirectly attested cognate root noun *wed-.
-Proto-Uralic *toHį- 'give' and PFU *wetä- 'lead' also make perfect phonologic sense as borrowings.
+Proto-Uralic *toxi- 'give' and PFU *wetä- 'lead' also make perfect phonologic sense as borrowings.

 The number systems of Indo-European and Uralic show no commonalities.
-Moreover, while the numbers in all Indo-European languages can be traced back to reconstructed Proto-Indo-European numbers, this cannot be done for the Uralic numbers, where only "two" and "five" are common to all of the family (roots for 3-6 are common to all subgroups other than Samoyedic, and slightly less widespread roots are known for 1 and 10).
+Moreover, while the numbers in all Indo-European languages can be traced back to reconstructed Proto-Indo-European numbers, this cannot be done for the Uralic numbers, where only "two" and "five" are common to all of the family (roots for 3-6 are common to all subgroups other than Samoyedic, and slightly less widespread roots are known for numerals other than 8 and 9).
 This would appear to show that if Proto-Indo-European and Proto-Uralic are to be related, the connection must lie so far back that the families developed their number systems independently and did not inherit them from their purported common ancestor.
 Although, the fact that Uralic languages themselves do not share the same numbers across all Uralic branches indicates that they would not with Indo-European languages in any case, even if they were in fact related.

 It is also objected that some or all of the common vocabulary items claimed are false cognates – words whose resemblance is merely coincidental, like English bad and Persian بد (bad).